2-year-old girl battling cancer needs extremely rare blood, sparking worldwide search

 In an effort to find donors, OneBlood is working with the American Rare Donor Program, a cooperative of the American Red Cross and the American Association of Blood Banks that operates a database of more than 80,000 rare donors in the U.S. A person's blood is considered rare if one in 1,000 or more individuals lack the same antigen.

-OneBlood said 1,000 donors have been tested, and only three matching donors have been found.
-Two are from the United States, and one the United Kingdom.
+OneBlood said 1,000 donors have been tested since September, and only three matching donors have been found.
+Two are from the United States, and one is from the United Kingdom.
 "It’s the first time OneBlood has ever received an international donor for a local patient," the OneBlood statement said.

 While finding three donors is encouraging, "Zainab will need blood transfusions for the foreseeable future," OneBlood said, adding that it aims to find at least seven to 10 compatible donors.